East Central High School (Indiana): History

 The school was established in 1973 after a series of consolidative actions between Guilford, Sunman, Bright, and North Dearborn High Schools.
-These schools existed for varying lengths starting in the first decade of the millennium.
+These schools existed for varying lengths starting in the first decade of the century.

 About

-The school serves approximately 1300 students in grades 9-12, with a 21.8:1 student-to-teacher ratio, an approximately. equal balance of male and female students, and less than 3% non-White students.
+The school serves approximately 1300 students in grades 9–12, with a 21.8:1 student-to-teacher ratio, an approximately equal balance of male and female students, and less than 3% non-White students.

 The campus includes numerous classrooms and computer labs, a 1,500-seat Performing Arts Center, a field house, and comprehensive athletic facilities.
-Students in grades 9-12 are served by three guidance counselors and are assigned to counselors alphabetically by last name.
+Students in grades 9–12 are served by three guidance counselors and are assigned to counselors alphabetically by last name.
 Students in grades 11 and 12 are eligible to attend the Southeastern Career Center in order to pursue a career/technical program.

 The curriculum offered by East Central High School includes 59 core curriculum classes, 90 elective classes, 62 career/technical courses, 15 Advanced Placement courses, and 15 dual credit courses for a total of 50 college credits.
-Students can earn dual college credits from Indiana University and IVY Tech College; participate and test with the College Board for AP courses, and earn workplace certifications in over 36 areas.
+Students can earn dual college credits from Indiana University and Ivy Tech Community College; participate and test with the College Board for AP courses, and earn workplace certifications in over 36 areas.